Home > About Us: Our Denomination | Apostles' Creed | About Our Pastor | Safe Church Policies

-Our Denomination
+Our beliefs

 The Christian Reformed denomination has about 300,000 members in 1,000 congregations across the United States and Canada.
 Our congregations can be found in cities and towns from British Columbia to Nova Scotia, from California to New Jersey.
 We have central offices in Grand Rapids, Michigan, and in Burlington, Ontario.
 We broadcast in radio and television from our studios in the Chicago area, and our programs of Christian outreach, relief, and development circle the globe.
-Click here for more information about our denomination.

 I believe in God the Father Almighty,